|Dieting has reached the status of religion.|

 The irony, of course, is that none of them are actually following the original diet plan as laid down by the author.
 They all have found ways to tweak their favorite weight-loss program to fit their own dieting mindset.

-If you adopt these group tweaks and changes, rather than using your own intuitive style, you'll be accepted and approved of.
+If you adopt these group tweaks and changes, rather than using your own intuitive style of eating, you'll be accepted and approved of.
 If you adopt your own tweaks and changes, rather than theirs, you'll be rejected or at best, ignored.

 Because . . .